CLERGY, STAFF, VESTRY AND INTERNS

-David "Dj" Gunning is a Baltimore native and currently resides in Frederick, MD.
-Dj is an Aspirant to Holy Orders (Priesthood) in the Episcopal Diocese of Maryland, Organist/Choirmaster at Grace Episcopal Church in Brunswick, MD and sings in the Sunday Evensong choir at St. Paul's K Street on K Street in Washington, DC.
+David "Dj" Gunning is a Baltimore native and currently resides in Ranson, WV.
+Dj is an Aspirant to Holy Orders (Priesthood) in the Episcopal Diocese of Maryland, and until recently, Organist/Choirmaster at Grace Episcopal Church in Brunswick, MD and chorister in the Sunday Evensong choir at St. Paul's K Street on K Street in Washington, DC.
 He has also recently transitioned from a 15-year career in Broadcasting and Journalism, having worked at radio stations in Maryland, Pennsylvania, Virginia and locally at 92.5 WINC FM.

 Becoming involved in the day to day operations at St. Gabriel's is a big step in transitioning his life's focus to service to the church.
 Dj is an avid connoisseur of music of all types, wine, food and locally produced microbrews and spirits.
 He also enjoys taking his 10 year old chihuahua/better half, Chloe on adventures to local state parks and beaches, and spending time with friends and family.

 Mrs. Philene M. Ware Dunn